hellerraban/rlbanerlh/content/home/applications.md

   [[item]]
   title = "COVID-19-Dashboard"
-  content = "by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU), USA" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "by the CSSE at Johns Hopkins University, USA" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).